openstenotype/specification/README.md

 ## Implementation

 Grab input with SDL or GTK+.
-Scim is a good example but limited to windows.
+Scim is a good example but limited to linux.
 Prefered to run on all operating systems.